shaarkoo/shaarkoo.github.io/recipes/_posts/2023-01-01-homemade-coffee-liqueur.md

 introduction:
     header: Why Coffee Liqueur?
     body: >
-        Mackenzie and I both love Espresso Martinis and one staple ingredient of a good martini is Coffee Liqueur.
+        Mackenzie and I both love Espresso Martinis and a staple ingredient is Coffee Liqueur.
 We generally use Kahlua but have tried others in the past as well.
 Now, I love coffee, and started my own Roastery several years ago, so I decided it was time to make my own Coffee Liqueur for Shaar Koo.

 sections:
     - header: Choosing the Right Coffee Bean